grandview overlook

 This original road is preserved and remains in the park as a scenic drive to help you go back in time.

-It’s an 8-mile, one-way road and is only accessible from the entry point near the Canyon Rim Visitor’s Center.
+It’s an 8-mile, mostly one-way road and is only accessible from the entry point near the Canyon Rim Visitor’s Center.
 It will take you about 40 minutes to drive one-way, and you’ll end up in Fayetteville (which makes a great lunch or dinner stop!).

 The NPS also has a free audio tour you can download to listen to on your drive.